Ebatsin/locomotor/README.md

 ## Running the tests

-To check that your code is compliant with our coding convention without having to compile the project, use :
+To check that your code is compliant with our coding convention without having to compile the project, use:

 ```shell
 make linter